-We compared our tool PKalign to MARNA [31] and lara [13].
+We compared our tool PKalign to MARNA (Siebert and Backofen, 2007) and lara (Bauer et al., 2007).
 While lara represents the only other pseudoknot alignment method available so far, the comparison to MARNA allows us to evaluate the benefit of taking pseudoknots into account: MARNA is based on the exact same scoring scheme as PKalign (and we used the same parameter values), but since it is unable to handle pseudoknots, we had to resolve the crossing by removing some base pairs.
 The accuracy to reproduce the Rfam alignment is measured by the COMPALIGN score.
-The results are shown in Fig. 5.
+The results are shown in Fig. 6.